Physicians for Women - Melius & Schurr

 Obstetricians & Gynecologists & Primary Care Physicians located in Madison, WI

-Whether you’re starting a family or are already an experienced mom, you want to give you and your growing baby the best start.
+Whether you’re starting a family or are already an experienced mom, you want to give yourself and your growing baby the best start.
 Trust the expertise of Physicians for Women for your prenatal care in Madison, Wisconsin.
 The team includes board-certified gynecologists with more than 75 years of combined experience.
 They provide appropriate monitoring and screening tests at every stage of your pregnancy while emphasizing your choice to be cared for by the board-certified obstetricians, Drs.
-Melius, Schurr and Cardwell or by the midwives in the The Madison Midwives, Christine Kern Steffen, Allison Scholl and Kate Metzger.
+Melius, Schurr, Neuman, Walker, and Piquette, or by the midwives in The Madison Midwives, Christine Kern Steffen, Emily Jalabert, and Kimberly Erickson.
 Call the office today or request a consultation online to ensure your growing baby’s health.

 Prenatal care is routine, preventive care for moms-to-be to maintain a healthy pregnancy.
 Regular prenatal care is good for you and your growing baby.

 The team at Physicians for Women schedules your first prenatal care visit when you’re about eight weeks pregnant — typically six weeks from your last menstrual period.
-An ultrasound to confirm your dates and initial labs are drawn.
-We offer first trimester screening for assessment of Down’s Syndrome at 10 and 12 weeks gestation with additional testing.
+An ultrasound to confirm your dates and initial labs will be drawn.
+We offer first-trimester screening for assessment of Down’s Syndrome at 10 and 12 weeks gestation with additional testing.

 The team at Physicians for Women closely monitors you throughout your pregnancy.
 We advise you to eat a nutritional diet and avoid certain medications, alcoholic beverages, and smoking that can harm your growing baby.